 - Any pertinent policy statement issued by the Sentencing Commission.

 The Case Manager has enormous discretion when considering when to transfer an inmate to the halfway house.
 At Prison Professor, we’ve worked with inmates who aspire to argue that they’re deserving of the maximum one-year in a halfway house.
-For those who study through this course independently, we encourage them to have a plan in place to prepare for halfway house placement at the earliest possible time—preferably before they begin serving the sentence.
+For those who study our articles independently, we encourage them to have a plan in place to prepare for halfway house placement at the earliest possible time—preferably before they begin serving the sentence.

 Eligibility for Halfway House: